 The meaning of legal translation is any kind of translation that involves translating documents that have a legal nature.
 The following list gives an idea of just how varied the sorts of documents there are that could be offered for legal translation.

-- Acts of Parliament, new legislation, laws and case reports;
+- Acts of Parliament, new legislation, laws, and case reports;

-- briefs, summonses and judgments that are needed in court;
+- briefs, summonses, and judgments that are needed in court;

-- contracts, licences and other business documents
+- contracts, licenses, and other business documents

 - Correspondence of a legal nature;